EDEN757/crypto_sentiment_analysis/README.md

    This will guide you through:
    - Setting up API keys and MongoDB connection
-   - Configuring which assets and news to track
+   - Configuring which assets and news to track, including custom delays for each
    - Setting up crontab for automated data collection

+   The improved setup process allows you to configure all parameters for each asset, cryptocurrency, or news category in one step, including custom delay settings.

 ### Manual Configuration